sleyzerzon/hedge-fund-v0.1/README.md

 # Dependencies

 The default system requires the Interactive Brokers Gateway.
-To jump-start, you may want to use AMI "Hedge Fund v0.5," which we have made publicly available in Amazon Web Services.
+To jump-start, you may want to use AMI "Hedge Fund v0.5," which we have made publicly available in Amazon Web Services (ami-79e51012).
 See NetworkConfig.java for the complete set of network configurations.
+For AWS Identity and Access Management configuration, see InitAmazon.java